codex-academy/Nelisa/Deploy_online_101.md

 # Deploy online

-> Nelisa wants to see her statistics on a web page from here smartphone.
+> Nelisa wants to see her statistics on a web page from her smartphone.

 Deploy your Express application online using [Heroku](https://devcenter.heroku.com/articles/deploying-nodejs).